 The Company's 2017 Plan permitted early exercise of certain stock options prior to vesting to certain directors, officers, and employees.
 Any shares issued pursuant to unvested options are restricted and subject to repurchase by the Company until the conditions for vesting are met.
 The amounts paid for shares purchased under an early exercise of stock options and subject to repurchase by the Company are reported as options subject to repurchase, short and long-term on the balance sheet and is reclassified to common stock and additional paid-in capital as such shares vest.
-Upon termination of employment of an option holder, the Company has the right to repurchase, at the original purchase price, any unvested options.
-The shares issued pursuant to unvested options have been included in shares issued and outstanding on the condensed balance sheets and condensed statement of stockholders' equity (deficit) as such shares are not considered outstanding for accounting purposes.
+Upon termination of employment of an option-holder, the Company has the right to repurchase, at the original purchase price, any unvested options.

-As of March 31, 2022, there were 36,833 unvested common shares outstanding that were issued upon the early exercise of stock options prior to the vesting of the underlying shares which are subject to repurchase by the Company at the original issuance price upon termination of the stockholders' services.
-The right to repurchase these shares generally lapses with respect to 25% of the shares underlying the option after one year of service to the Company and 1/48 of the shares underlying the original grant per month for 36 months thereafter.
-The shares purchased by the optionholders pursuant to the early exercise of stock options are not deemed, for accounting purposes, to be issued until those shares vest.
-As of March 31, 2022, the Company recorded an insignificant amount of liabilities associated with the cash received for shares issued subject to repurchase rights, recorded within the options subject to repurchase, short-term, and options subject to repurchase, long-term on the company's condensed balance sheets.
+As of March 31, 2023, there were 14,092 unvested common shares outstanding that were issued upon the early exercise of stock options prior to the vesting of the underlying shares which are subject to repurchase by the Company at the original issuance price upon termination of the stockholders' services.
+The right to repurchase these shares generally lapses with respect to 25% of the shares underlying the option after one year of service to the Company and 1/48th of the shares underlying the original grant per month for 36 months thereafter.
+The shares purchased by the option-holders pursuant to the early exercise of stock options are not deemed, for accounting purposes, to be issued until those shares vest.
+As of March 31, 2023, the Company recorded an insignificant amount of liabilities associated with the cash received for shares issued subject to repurchase rights, recorded within the options subject to repurchase, short-term, and options subject to repurchase, long-term on the Company's condensed balance sheets.